swelden/genshin-list/README.md

 # Genshin List

 Genshin List is a web app to help filter and display characters from the game Genshin Impact.
-Each character's card can be clicked on to see a more in-depth description of facts, stats, and abilities, as well as lists the number of materials to fully ascend them.
+The character cards can be clicked on to see a more in-depth description of stats, facts, and abilities.
+The materials to fully ascend a character are also listed.

 Built with [Next.js](https://nextjs.org/) + [Tailwind CSS](https://tailwindcss.com/)